yunielrc/ydf/README.md

 make install-dev-manjaro
 ```

-For any other linux distribution dev dependencies manually.
+For any other linux distribution install dev dependencies manually.

 ### Workflow